EnterpriseDB/tpa/docs/platform-aws.md

 ### Internet gateways (optional)

-By default, we create internet gateways for every VPC if
+By default, we create internet gateways for every VPC if you set:

     ec2_instance_reachability: public

-is set.
-For more fine-grained control, you can set
+For more fine-grained control, you can set:

     ec2_vpc_igw:
       eu-west-1: yes